Skip to content

 3 October 2022

-Read More Food Rescue Needs Secure Funding – PM’s Chief Science AdvisorContinue
+Read More A Conversation with the PM’s Chief Science AdvisorContinue

 Aotearoa Food Rescue Alliance is proudly working with Kore Hiakai Zero Hunger Collective, New Zealand Food Network and Ministry of Social Development to help build the capacity and capability of foodbanks, food rescue and community food services and prevent further shocks to food security in New Zealand.